Want to study a health psychology Master’s in Birmingham? Our MSc Health Psychology is accredited by the British Psychological Society (BPS).

 Find out more about British Psychological Society accreditation.

-This programme can be used as a bridging programme for Doctoral levels of study into Counselling Psychology or Clinical Psychology.
+This course can be used as a bridging course for Doctoral levels of study into Counselling Psychology or Clinical Psychology.
 It can also be used by those who are interested in pursuing a PhD in Clinical and/or applied Health Psychology areas of research.

 You will be taught the skills and theory you need to be successful in the health psychology industry.

 Gaining practical experience in these sectors will complement your learning and on-going career development.

 We encourage you to gain voluntary work experience within the charity and health-related sectors.

 OpportUNIty: Student Jobs on Campus ensures that our students are given a first opportunity to fill many part-time temporary positions within the University.
 This allows you to work while you study with us, fitting the job around your course commitments.
 By taking part in the scheme, you will gain valuable experiences and employability skills, enhancing your prospects in the job market.